niklas-palm/oneoff-cli/README.md

 ## Installation

-In the root of the project, run
+To install the CLI tool, navigate to the root of the project directory and run:

 ```bash
 pip install .
 ```

-to install the CLI

 ## Setup

-Run
+Initialize the CLI tool by running:

 ```bash
 oneoff init
 ```

-to invoke the one-time setup.
-This sets up infrastructure (that doesn't incur any cost) in your account to enable quickly run containers in ECS Fargate.
+This command will set up the necessary AWS infrastructure (which incurs no cost) to enable you to quickly run containers in ECS Fargate.

-Run
+After initialization, you can view available commands by running:

 ```bash
 oneoff --help